mpenet/alia/docs/intro.md

 ## Hayt: Query DSL

 Alia comes with the latest version of [Hayt](https://github.com/mpenet/hayt).
-This is clojure a DSL, that is composable, very easy to use, performant and provideds complete support for CQL3 features.
+This is a query DSL, that is composable, very easy to use, performant and provides complete support for CQL3 features.

 Some examples: